DanArthur99/Milestone.Project.4/README.md

 To fork the repository:

 1. Log in or Sign Up to Github.
 2. Go to the repository for this project, DanArthur99/Milestone.Project.4
 3. Click the Fork button in the top right corner.

 #### Cloning a Repository

 To clone the repository:

 1. Log in or Sign Up to GitHub.
-  2. Go to the repository for this project, DanArthur99 / Milestone-Project-3.
+2. Go to the repository for this project, DanArthur99/Milestone.Project.4
 3. Click on the code button, select whether you would like to clone with HTTPS, SSH or GitHub CLI and copy the link shown.
 4. Open the terminal in your IDE and set your working directory to the location you want to use for the cloned repository.
 5. Type 'git clone' into the terminal window, and paste the link from step 3, then press enter.
 6. Your cloned repository should now be located in your chosen directory
 7. Open your terminal window, and type in the following command, " pip install -r requirements.txt ".
-This will install all dependencies for this project onto your local machine or virtual environment.
+This will install all dependencies for this project onto you local machine or virtual environment.
 8. Create an .env file that contains the following variables:
   * CLOUDINARY_API_KEY
   * CLOUDINARY_API_SECRET
   * CLOUDINARY_CLOUD_NAME
   * EMAIL_HOST_PASS
   * EMAIL_HOST_USER
   * SECRET_KEY
   * STRIPE_PUBLIC_KEY
   * STRIPE_SECRET_KEY
   * STRIPE_WH_SECRET
 9. Assign these variables with all of your own secret keys.
 10. You are now ready ready for local development.

 ## Testing